Why Get Baptized?

 — Ephesians 2:8

-It’s important to note that we are not saved by baptism as salvation is by grace through faith, but baptism is an act of obedience to Jesus born out of a conversion that’s marked by genuine love for and gratitude to Him.
-Baptism also doesn’t remove temptations, but God does promise we will not be tempted beyond what we are able to bear, which means He will always provide a way of escape (1 Corinthians 10:13).
-And finally, baptism itself does not change the heart, but it is a symbol of a heart transformed by the power of the Holy Spirit.
+It is important to note that we are not saved by baptism, as salvation is by grace through faith; however, baptism is an act of obedience to Jesus, born out of a conversion marked by genuine love for and gratitude to Him.
+Baptism does not remove temptation either, but God promises that we will not be tempted beyond what we are able to bear; He will always provide a way of escape (1 Corinthians 10:13).
+Finally, baptism itself does not change the heart—it is a symbol of a heart already transformed by the power of the Holy Spirit.

 What is baptism connected with?